-We used the most up-to-date set of monitoring information (Appendix C) to update model weights for the 1991 - 2016 period.
-Discrimination among the nine alternative models became most pronounced after 2006 (Fig. 2, Appendix C).
-Current model weights (i.e., those based on population size after the 2016 harvest) suggest little evidence of density dependence ($p{DD} = 0.0357$) (recall that probability or model weight is on a scale of 0.0 - 1.0, with 0.0 indicating no evidence and 1.0 indicating certainty).
-There is no evidence for density-dependent survival $p{DD-S} = 0.0000$ (Fig. 3).
-Similarly, the evidence for density-dependent reproduction is very low ($p{DD-R} = 0.00483$, Fig. 3).
-Model weights thus far suggest that the pink-footed goose population may have experienced a release from density-dependent mechanisms, corresponding to the period of most rapid growth in population size (Fig. 4).
-There was equivocal evidence for the effect of TempDays on survival ($p{DAYS-S} = 0.6126, 2 \text{ of } 3 \text{ survival models}$), but an increase in evidence for its effect on reproduction ($p{DAYS-R} = 0.7298$, 2 of 3 reproductive models) (Fig. 3).
+Updating model weights. - We used the most up-to-date set of monitoring information (Appendix C; Madsen et al. 2017.
+Svalbard Pink-Footed Goose Population Status Report 2016-17.
+AEWA European Goose Management Platform Data Centre, Aarhus University) to update model weights for the 1991 - 2016 period.
+Discrimination among the nine alternative models became most pronounced after 2006 (Fig. 2, Appendix D).
+Current model weights (i.e., those based on population size after the 2016 harvest) suggest no evidence for density-dependent survival $(p{DD-S} = 0.0000, \text{Fig. 3})$ (recall that probability or model weight is on a scale of 0.0 - 1.0, with 0.0 indicating no evidence and 1.0 indicating certainty).
+Similarly, the evidence for densitydependent reproduction is very low ($p{DD-R} = 0.00483$, Fig. 3).
+Model weights thus far suggest that the Pink-footed Goose population may have experienced a release from density-dependent mechanisms, corresponding to the period of most rapid growth in population size (Fig. 4).
+There was equivocal evidence for the effect of TempDays on survival ($p{DAYS-S} = 0.6126$, 2 of 3 survival models), but an increase in evidence for its effect on reproduction ($p{DAYS-R} = 0.7298$, 2 of 3 reproductive models) (Fig. 3).
 We also calculated predictions of population size for each year based on each model, and then compared them with observed population sizes (Fig. 5).
-The predictive ability of most models has been relatively poor for population sizes exceeding 60,000, with a tendency towards predictions of population size that are less than those observed.
+The predictive ability of most models has been relatively poor for population sizes exceeding 60 000, with a tendency towards predictions of population size that are less than those observed.
 Nonetheless, the model set as a whole has produced a distribution of predictions that does not differ significantly from the distribution of observed population sizes (D = 0.17, P = 0.54, Fig. 6).